MohamedSabith97/Functional-Doc_HRM/New_Format.md

 ## **[Vacation Settlement:](#leave-management)**

-Vacation settlement is initiated from case and Task management by user or customer, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.
+Vacation settlement is initiated from case and Task management by user or customer, and then payment is complete in Finance portal. once the payment completed in finance portal. then settlement process will be complete.

-If the Employee not required the settlement in Leave Request then this stage will complete without Payment.
+If the Employee not required the settlement in Leave Request, then this stage will complete without Payment.

 | [Requested](#requested) > [Clearance Process](#clearance_process) > [Approval](#approval) > [Client_Confirmation](#client_confirmation) > [Payment](#payment) > [Client Rejection](#client-rejection) > [Completed](#complete-1) |